brycehanscomb/abel/README.md

 ## Notes On Usage

-Using ordinary strings with specific keywords in the `data-abel` attribute of an element, your page will react to the interactions you specify.
+* Using ordinary strings with specific keywords in the `data-abel` attribute of an element, your page will react to the interactions you specify.

-The code is not case-sensitive, and the periods between multiple statements are optional.
+* The code is not case-sensitive (but your `#css_selectors` are)
+* Periods between multiple statements are optional.

-"Empty" for input boxes means either no content or just whitespace.
+* `empty` for input boxes means either no content or just whitespace.